What's on

 Itinerary

-3. Ennis - A guided walk through the town centre, followed by free time for lunch at one of the traditional pubs.
+3. Ennis - A guided walk through County Clare’s main market town, followed by free time to find lunch in one of the traditional pubs.
 (120 min)

-4. Cliffs of Moher - Free time to explore the clifftop path and take in the Atlantic views.
-Visitor Centre and O’Brien’s Tower entrance included.
+4. Cliffs of Moher - Three hours at the clifftop with entrance to the Visitor Centre and O’Brien’s Tower included.
+The cliffs reach 214 metres at their highest point, above the Atlantic.
 (180 min)

 Good to Know